Every portrait photographer needs to know both basic and more advanced female poses.

 Holding arms flat against the body usually doesn’t look good.
 It looks uncomfortable and awkward.

-When it comes to female poses, emphasizing your model’s curves is essential.
+When it comes to a female pose, emphasizing your model’s curves is essential and this will help incorporate the beautiful S curve composition in your portrait photography.

 The so-called hourglass shape is cherished in female posing and you should come up with various strategies to make it more pronounced.
 Highlighting the curves of your female model will also make the waist more defined, which looks feminine and attractive.